 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. Hydro logy and Water Quality.
-Wo ould the project: a) a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or groundwater quality? b) b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: i) Result in substantial on- or offsite erosion or siltation; $\boxtimes$ ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows? $\boxtimes$ d) d hazard, tsunami, or seiche zones, risk release utants due to project inundation? e) quality t with or obstruct implementation of a water control plan or sustainable groundwater gement plan?
+Wo ould the project: a) require any water quality standards or waste discharge ements or otherwise substantially degrade e or groundwater quality? b) c) site or course ntially alter the existing drainage pattern of the area, including through the alteration of the of a stream or river or through the addition of ious surfaces, in a manner which would: i) Result in substantial on- or offsite erosion or siltation; ii) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or offsite; iii) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or iv) Impede or redirect flood flows? \boxtimes d) d hazard, tsunami, or seiche zones, risk release utants due to project inundation? e) quality t with or obstruct implementation of a water control plan or sustainable groundwater ement plan?